Code of conduct

-International Dark-Sky Association (IDA) is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, religion, color, national origin, age, disability (physical or mental), sexual orientation, gender identity, parental status, marital status, and political affiliation as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, or physical appearance.
-We are united by IDA’s values, and we celebrate our unique differences.
+DarkSky (formerly the International Dark-Sky Association) is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, religion, color, national origin, age, disability (physical or mental), sexual orientation, gender identity, parental status, marital status, political affiliation, gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, or physical appearance.
+We are united by DarkSky’s values, and we celebrate our unique differences.

 We put forth this code of conduct because we believe in the already exceptional level of respect among the chapters and volunteers.
 We believe that articulating our values and accountabilities to one another reinforces that respect and provides us with clear avenues to correct our culture should it ever stray.
 We commit to enforce and evolve this code as our team grows.